Terpentin Teufel

 General:

-• Death through collision with certain obstacles or falling off the world
+• Death occurs by colliding with specific obstacles or falling off the world.

 Paint Ammunition:

-• Only 2 colors can be actively loaded into the color pistol, which the player can exchange at any time -> requires color management
+• Only two colors can be actively loaded into the paint gun at a time, requiring strategic color management for swapping.

-• To overcome obstacles three different cases are possible
+• To overcome obstacles, three scenarios are possible:

-1. multiple colors can be used -> player chooses (e.g. jump higher or rotate obstacle)
+1. Multiple colors can be correct, allowing player choice (e.g., jumping higher or rotating an obstacle)

-3. combining multiple colors (e.g. rotating + scaling obstacle)
+3. Combining multiple colors for complex actions (e.g., rotating and scaling an obstacle)

 Controls